eBay/digital-signature-verification-ebay-api/README.md

 ### Content-Digest Header
 This step can be skipped if there is no payload in the HTTP message (e.g., for a GET call).

 To add the Content-Digest header (specified in https://www.ietf.org/archive/id/draft-ietf-httpbis-digest-headers-10.html), calculate a SHA-256 digest over the HTTP payload.
-While the specification allows to add more than one digest (e.g., both SHA-256 and SHA-512), only the SHA-256 is needed in our case.
+While the specification allows to add more than one digest (e.g., both SHA-256 and SHA-512), only a single digest using SHA-256 is supported in our case.

 For the following payload:
 ```